yuvaram444/OS-Linux-IPC-Pipes/README.md

 # RESULT:
-The program is executed successfully.
+The IPC-Pipe program is executed successfully.